sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 To configure subscriptions for an agent, set [the `subscriptions` flag][28].
 To configure subscriptions for a check, set the [check definition attribute `subscriptions`][14].

-In addition to the subscriptions defined in the agent configuration, Sensu agents also subscribe automatically to a subscription matching their agent `id`.
+In addition to the subscriptions defined in the agent configuration, Sensu agent entities also subscribe automatically to a subscription matching their [entity `id`][38].
-For example, an agent with the ID `i-424242` will subscribe to check requests with the subscription `agent:i-424242`.
+For example, an agent entity with the `id: "i-424242"` subscribes to check requests with the subscription `entity:i-424242`.
-This makes it possible to generate ad-hoc check requests targeting specific clients via the API.
+This makes it possible to generate ad-hoc check requests targeting specific entities via the API.

 ### Proxy entities

-Sensu proxy entities allow Sensu to monitor external resources on systems or devices where a Sensu agent cannot be installed (such a network switch) using the defined [check `proxy_entity_id`][14] to create a proxy entity for the external resource.
+Sensu proxy entities allow Sensu to monitor external resources on systems or devices where a Sensu agent cannot be installed (such a network switch).
+Unlike agent entities, proxy entity definitions are stored by the [Sensu backend][2].
+When the backend requests a check that includes a [`proxy_entity_id`][14], the agent includes the provided entity information in the event data in place of the agent entity data.
-See the [entity reference documentation][3] and the [guide to monitoring external resources][33] for more information about proxy entities.
+See the [entity reference][3] and the [guide to monitoring external resources][33] for more information about monitoring proxy entities.

 ## Creating monitoring events using the agent socket